 If done in the pre\gui\config() method (as shown) the new layout will be the one that is used when the GUI is constructed.
+You might do this if you want to make a radical change to the layout, or specify the layout as a Python data structure rather than using a JSON layout file.
 See the default layout in ~ginga.rv.main as an example.